CarlesRojas/portfolio2024/src/asset/game/letsDrive.md

         'Add seconds to the clock or repair your vehicle by getting the powerups around the map.
 Will you deliver all cars to their destinations without accidents?', 'Let’s drive!',
     ]
-links: [{ url: https://play.google.com/store/apps/details?id=com.PinyaGames.LetsDrive, type: android }]
+links: [{ url: https://play.google.com/store/apps/details?id=com.PinyaGames.LetsDrive, icon: ri:android-fill }]
 qr: false
 videoPosition: 0
 video: true